andrejcremoznik/WordPressBP/README.md

 Before you get your team to co-develop your project, you will want to set up a staging environment.
 When done:

 1. Have a look at the `sync.sh` script and set it up
-1. Make sure your team members have SSH access to staging
+2. Make sure your team members have SSH access to staging
-2. Have them clone the code repository
+3. Have them clone the code repository
-3. Everyone should set up a MySQL database
+4. Everyone should set up a MySQL database
-4. Inside repo copy `.env.example` to `.env` and set it up with everyone's database settings
+5. Inside repo copy `.env.example` to `.env` and set it up
-5. Run the sync script to get the database
+6. Run the sync script to get the database from staging
-6. In Nginx config at `<project_path>/etc/nginx.conf` uncomment and configure the block to rewrite URLs for file uploads.
+7. In Nginx config at `<project_path>/etc/nginx.conf` uncomment and configure the block to rewrite URLs for file uploads.
 This way you don't have to sync the `uploads` folder from the server.

 Syncing the database only works downstream.
 Have some rules set up regarding configuration on staging and syncing.
-Make sure everyone sets up his changes on staging regularly and in small increments unless you figure out how to do migrations.
+Make sure everyone sets up their changes on staging regularly and in small increments unless you figure out how to do migrations.
 Communicate configuration changes to the entire team.
 Always keep everyone in the loop.

 ### Deploying

-WordPressBP includes a simple automated deployment script using Node Shell and SSH modules.
-You can deploy your website by running `npm run deploy -- production` but this requires some setup.
+WordPressBP includes a simple automated deployment script using Node Shell and SSH packages.
+You can deploy your website by running `npm run deploy production` but this requires some setup.
 All the configuration for deploys is in `config/deploy` directory if you're feeling adventurous.

 TODO: Instructions how to prepare the server and configure automated deployments.